PFAS regulations in the EU: overview of restrictions by product category

 • How many samples do you have and what is the sample material?

-• Which PFAS compounds need to be detected, and what is the required limit of detection?
+• Which PFAS compounds need to be detected, and what are the required limits of detection?

 • Do you have a recurring need for these tests?
 If yes, how often and for how many samples at a time?